 The secret?
-Preserved mugenji (super ripe kimchi), a deep savoury broth, and chunks of pork, accompanied by delicious and healthy green sides.
+Preserved mugenji (super ripe kimchi), a deep savory broth, and chunks of pork, accompanied by delicious and healthy green sides.
 This restaurant has existed here for more than 30 years.
-You will seldom, if ever, see non Koreans among the crowd.
+You will seldom if ever, see non-Koreans among the crowd.

 Mapo Jeong Daepo

 Mapo Jeong Daepo is a Korean BBQ ¨galbi¨ restaurant that was firmly placed on the radar of international foodies visiting Seoul when the late Bourdain ate here.
 His acclaimed ¨Parts Unknown¨ docuseries.saw Bourdain stuffing his face and drinking soju with a group of Korean business men.